Undergraduate Courses (both IT and ICT courses)

 IDS 2141 Innovation & Emerging Technologies (3)

-This course provides students with the opportunity to work hands-on with emerging technologies in an innovative setting that encourages critical thinking, interdisciplinary perspectives, and lifelong learning skills.
-It introduces students to tools and techniques used to design, develop, and evaluate innovative technologies, guides students through the development of their own technological innovations, and offers students a historic perspective on technological innovation through a wide variety of emerging technologies.
+Students work with emerging tech that encourages critical thinking, interdisciplinary perspectives, and lifelong learning skills.
+It introduces students to tools and techniques used to design, develop, and evaluate innovative technologies, guides students through the development of their own innovations, and offers students a perspective on tech innovation through a wide variety of emerging techs.
 This course has been approved for:

 IDS 2144 Information Ethics for the 21st Century (3)